Creating recommendations

 Define the boosting factors

-You can influence the arrangement of items in the recommendation, which is by default arranged according to a score provided by the model (the type of recommendation selected).
+You can increase probability of appearing in the recommendation frame.
 You can boost the items in three ways (both can be used at the same time):

 • Metric boosting uses pre-defined item popularity metrics to influence item scoring.
 Metric boosting is available only for the Similar, Cart, Visual similarity recommendation types.